Trial – Austria

 The scenario enabled PFA training provides knowledge on what PFA is, guidelines on how to perform PFA and an experiential training package to build the capacity of first responders and their leaders to deliver quality PFA.

-forms a combined “GIS & Simulation” suite of products allowing Civil responders to rapidly build a virtual 4D representation of any potential Crisis area on Earth.
-These solutions provide a Common Operational Picture to both the Crisis Center and the rescue units out in the field.
+The vieWTerra Evolution “GIS & Simulation” 4D Earth Viewer & data integration platform allows responders to rapidly build a virtual 4D representation of any potential Crisis area on Earth.
+This solution from VWORLD provides a Common Operational Picture to the Command Centre and allows display of assets (photos, areas, messages…) received in real-time from the field.

 Trial Austria and Ironore2019